hydrocoast/visclaw_julia/README.md

 - GR

 ## Others
-In order to make animations, softwares are necessary as follows;
+In order to make animations, the following softwares are necessary.
 - bash
 - convert (ImageMagick)
 - ffmpeg